-If you want to learn more about how to prepare for the treatment, you find information here.
+You can learn more about how to prepare for the treatment here.

 What Happens During The Cheek Filler Treatment?

-When you arrive at out Bornemouth clinic, we will welcome you and make sure you feel comfortable.
-If you have any questions or want us to explain any part of the procedure, we will be happy to take to this.
-When you are ready, we will start the procedure.
+When you arrive at our Bournemouth clinic, we will welcome you and make sure you feel comfortable.
+If you have any questions, feel free to ask.
+We will then walk you through the procedure, so that you understand exactly what will happen.

-It takes about 15 minutes before the cream numbs your skin, so we will patiently about 15 minutes before starting with the injections.
+It takes about 20-30 minutes before the cream gets active, so we will patiently wait before starting with the injections.

 By the way, some of the cheek fillers also contain a mild anesthetic called lidocaine.
 This will further help minimize discomfort.

-When the injections are completed, we may apply ice to reduce any potential bruising.
+When the injections are completed, we may apply a little ice to reduce any potential bruising.